 Are virtues such as "integrative generality" and "economy", as suggested in Laszlo (1972:389), also applicable to "metaphysical" disciplines, i.e. to meta-theories that have to do without the corrective of direct empirical tests?
-In theoretical semiotics, for instance, a reduced complexity of the terminological framework may allow to solve classificational problems such as the definition of iconicity (Fenk 1997), or to solve and communicate them in better understandable ways.1 Can we apply criteria of scientific progress invented by the philosophy of science even to essential concepts of that philosophy of science?
+In theoretical semiotics, for instance, a reduced complexity of the terminological framework may allow to solve classificational problems such as the definition of iconicity (Fenk 1997), or to solve and communicate them in better understandable ways.
+Can we apply criteria of scientific progress invented by the philosophy of science?

-1 The latter aspect reminds, in some ways, of the concepts of "userfriendlyness" in Cognitive Ergonomics and of (low) "item-difficulty" in test theory.
+The latter aspect reminds, in some ways, of the concepts of "userfriendlyness" in Cognitive Ergonomics and of (low) "item-difficulty" in test theory.